Can Large Language Models Generalize Procedures Across Representations?: Curriculum for Cross-Representation Generalization

 \subsection{Main Results}

 We evaluate our curriculum by training a 1.5B Qwen model with GRPO.
 In stage 1, we train on \texttt{Graph} for 40 steps (20 episodes).
 In stage 2, the training continues for another 40 steps in \texttt{NL}.
-As a baseline, we train an identical model solely on \texttt{NL} for 80 steps, matching the total training budget.
+As a baseline, we train an identical model solely on \texttt{NL} for 80 steps.
+Since we fix the total training steps and sequence length cut, each condition is essentially controlled with the same training token budget.

 Results are in Table~\ref{tab:curriculum_res}.
 We find that, with the same training budget, our curriculum substantially outperforms \texttt{NL}-only training, even though it has fewer within-representation \texttt{NL} updates.
 The reward curve of the stage 2 curriculum learning resembles the symbolic training dynamics more than direct NL training (Appendix~\ref{sec:reward_curve}).
 This might indicate that the stage 1 symbolic warm-up in our curriculum is helpful in altering dynamics in \texttt{NL} training, encouraging generalizable procedure learning.